george-hawkins/pages-dev/adafruit-displays/index.md

-There are more LED variants in the separate [LEDs category](http://www.adafruit.com/categories/37), the LEDs category has a subcategory [RGB matrices](http://www.adafruit.com/categories/327) but it doesn't contain all such items, e.g. while the [4mm](http://www.adafruit.com/products/607)) and [6mm](http://www.adafruit.com/products/1484) pitch 32x32 matrices are there, the [5mm](http://www.adafruit.com/products/2026)) is for some reason in the "other matrices" subcategory.
+There are more LED variants in the separate [LEDs category](http://www.adafruit.com/categories/37), the LEDs category has a subcategory [RGB matrices](http://www.adafruit.com/categories/327) but it doesn't contain all such items, e.g. while the [4mm](http://www.adafruit.com/products/607) and [6mm](http://www.adafruit.com/products/1484) pitch 32x32 matrices are there, the [5mm](http://www.adafruit.com/products/2026) is for some reason in the [other matrices](http://www.adafruit.com/categories/88) subcategory.

 eInk/ePaper
 -----------